ST10252746/PROG7313_ICETASK3/README.md

 2. Add your `google-services.json` file to the `app/` directory.
 3. Sync Gradle and run on emulator or device.
 4. Create a Firebase project and enable Authentication + Firestore + Storage.

----

-## 🔒 License

-This project is for educational purposes and part of a mobile development sprint project.